Parkwood Hills

 Parkwood Hills is a neighbourhood in Knoxdale-Merivale Ward in the west end of Ottawa, Canada.
 Prior to amalgamation in 2001, it was located in the City of Nepean.
 It is notable for the thriller Parkwood Hills (2002) which was filmed on location in the area by Kolin Casagrande, and for being a typical and illustrative example of town planning and development by Minto in the context of its position as the property manager for the National Capital Commission.

 Location

 Central to this development is Meadowlands Drive to the north (some of the neighbourhood goes past north of Meadowlands to Baseline Road), bounded to the east by Fisher Avenue and to the west by Merivale Road.
 Image.
 It is in Knoxdale-Merivale Ward which was expanded in 2006.
-The councillor for Knoxdale-Merivale is Keith Egli, replacing the perennial incumbent, Gord Hunter, who retired prior to the 2010 Municipal Election.
+The councillor for Knoxdale-Merivale is Sean Devine, replacing the previous incumbent, Keith Egli, who retired prior to the 2022 Municipal Election.
 The neighbourhood is part of the General Burns Community Association, along with Stewart Farm, Borden Farm, Fisher Glen, CitiPlace and part of Carleton Heights.
 North of Meadowlands, the area is part of the Fisher Heights & Area Community Association.